-As Danny "Jiggs" Cerrato raced down the right sideline, eluded the last Saratoga defender, and danced into the endzone, a thunderous roar went up from the Santa Clara benches: The Bruins had just scored their first touchdown of the 1987 season!
-Moments later, Tom Nicosia added a booming extra point kick that soared through the goalposts.
+As Danny "Jiggs" Cerrato raced down the right sideline, eluded the last Saratoga defender, endzone, a thunderous roar went up from the Santa Clara benches: The Bruins had just scored their first touchdown of the 1987 season!
+Moments later.
+Tom Nicosia added a that soared through the

 The score was now Saratoga 28, Santa Clara 7.
-And this was only the second quarter.
+And this was only the

-Both teams went on to add two touchdowns to that score, resulting in a final score of Saratoga 42, Santa Clara 20.
+Both teams went on to add two touchdowns to that score, resulting in a final score of Saratoga 42.
+Santa Clara 20.
 Not exactly the kind of score a coach would hope to have in his opening game, but, considering that Saratoga is ranked number 5 in Santa Clara county, and